donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 A collection may only be closed when its content is in accordance with this protocol.
 Only a collection manager can close a collection, and he/she is thus responsible for the decision whether or not the collection is in accordance with this protocol.

 When a collection is closed, a permanent read-only copy of this collection is created and a unique identifier is assigned to it.
 A collection manager can re-open a closed collection, but may only do so with a good reason, for example if the closed collection contains incorrect and/or insufficient information.
-Carefulness is required because closing a collection twice also requires twice the amount of storage (and thus costs twice as much).
-In fact, when a re-opened collection is modified and thereafter closed again, then a second permanent read-only copy of the collection created, again with unique identifier.
+Carefulness is required here, because closing a collection twice also requires twice the amount of storage (and thus costs twice as much).
+In fact, when a re-opened collection is modified and thereafter closed again, then a second permanent read-only copy of the collection is created, again with a unique identifier.
 All the read-only copies that are created at collection closure are thus snapshots of the collection at different time points.

 A collection is closed in _two_ steps:

 1. The status of the collection is changed from _open_ to _tobeclosed_.
 In the _tobeclosed_ status, the collection has become read-only.
-2. At a time determined by the file system, a permanently read-only copy of the collection is created and a unique identifier is assigned to it.
+2. At an appropriate time (determined by the repository), a permanently read-only copy of the collection is created and a unique identifier is assigned to it.
 If the collection would be re-opened, this read-only copy would not be modified.

 There can be situations in which it is useful to make multiple collection snapshots.
 For instance, this may be the case when the DAC belongs to an ongoing study, and one wants to write a paper using the data collected until present.
 The identifier that is assigned to this collection then serves as a reference in other collections that make use of this DAC snapshot.
 This workflow is a form of versioning.